BernhardHumm/AAI/manuscript/03_Knowledge_Representation.md

 SPARQL INSERT statements allow providing RDF triples after the `INSERT` keyword, containing SPARQL variables that are matched according to the conditions specified in the `WHERE` part.
 The `WHERE` part can contain everything that can be specified in SPARQL queries.
 In the example above, it is assumed that the Art Ontology contains the Wikidata type information, e.g., `wd:Q3305213` (painting), `wd:Q93184` (drawing) or `wd:Q860861` (sculpture) for artworks.
 The `WHERE` conditions are straight forward, using  path expressions.

-When experimenting with SPARQL INSERT statements in the Fuseki Web app,  make sure that the SPARQL endpoint is set to `update`.
+When experimenting with SPARQL INSERT statements in the Fuseki web app,  make sure that the SPARQL endpoint is set to `update`.
 See Fig. 3.16.

 ![Fig. 3.16: SPARQL INSERT statement](images/SPARQL_UPDATE.png)